JelleZijlstra/JelleZijlstra.github.io/negation-types.md

 somewhat limited context.
 There are also some use cases that would require explicit negation types, but those are extensions of the current type system.
-We also saw above that full support for gradual negation types requires significant amounts of machinery that the current type system does not require, such as the top and bottom materialization; in addition, it becomes very important that type checkers can correctly check whether or not an intersection is inhabited.
+We also saw above that full support for gradual negation types requires significant amounts of machinery that the current type system does not require, especially when attribute access is involved.
+In addition, it becomes very important that type checkers can correctly check whether or not an intersection is inhabited.

 Is there a simpler variation of negation types that can work well in practice?
 We saw